Spr19CS210/PA-Drill-Section-Writeups/PA5-GraphAlgPerf/README.md

 ### Recursive Backtracking

 Will make the decisions starting with node 1 and continuing through the nodes in order.
-Everytime a node coloring choice is tried, that choice will be checked before recursing to do some pruning.
-We cannot stop at the first coloring we find, because it is possible that other colorings will use fewer colors.
+Everytime a node is chosen, that choice will be checked before recursing to do some pruning.
+We cannot stop at the first node we find, because it is possible that other nodes will cost less.

 ```
   create a trip